Xeroderma pigmentosum

 Xeroderma pigmentosum (XP) is a genetic disorder in which there is a decreased ability to repair DNA damage such as that caused by ultraviolet (UV) light.
 Symptoms may include a severe sunburn after only a few minutes in the sun, freckling in sun-exposed areas, dry skin and changes in skin pigmentation.
 Nervous system problems, such as hearing loss, poor coordination, loss of intellectual function and seizures, may also occur.
 Complications include a high risk of skin cancer, with about half having skin cancer by age 10 without preventative efforts, and cataracts.
 There may be a higher risk of other cancers such as brain cancers.

 XP is autosomal recessive, with mutations in at least nine specific genes able to result in the condition.
 Normally, the damage to DNA which occurs in skin cells from exposure to UV light is repaired by nucleotide excision repair.
 In people with xeroderma pigmentosum, this damage is not repaired.
 As more abnormalities form in DNA, cells malfunction and eventually become cancerous or die.
 Diagnosis is typically suspected based on symptoms and confirmed by genetic testing.

+There is no cure for XP.
+Treatment involves completely avoiding UV exposure.
+This includes protective clothing, sunscreen and dark sunglasses when out in daylight.